zachrsnyder/TigerHacks2024-Terra/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ## Acknowledgments

 - Created during TigerHacks 2024
-- Built with support from the agriculture technology community
-- Special thanks to all contributors and mentors
+- Claude and Chat-GPT were used in the creation of this project
 - USDA for providing comprehensive crop yield data

 ## Contact